 NORTH Link is a regional partnership of industry, education and government established in 1995.

-As a business network and regional economic development advocacy group representing Melbourne’s northern region, the organisation covers the geographical are comprising the cities of Banyule, Darebin, Hume, Moreland, Whittlesea and Yarra.
+As a business network and regional economic development advocacy group representing Melbourne’s northern region, the organisation covers the geographical are comprising the cities of Banyule, Darebin, Hume, Mitchell, Moreland, Whittlesea.

 Its aims are to ensure that Melbourne’s north achieves sustainable GDP growth at least equal to that of the rest of Melbourne and Australia.